Durgesh013/life-expectancy-ml-project/README.md

 # Life Expectancy Prediction using Machine Learning

 ## Project Overview

 This project predicts **life expectancy of countries** using machine learning techniques.
-The model analyzes health, economic, and demographic indicators to estimate life expectancy.
+The model analyzes **health, economic, and demographic indicators** to estimate life expectancy.

+The workflow includes **data preprocessing, feature engineering, model training, evaluation, and visualization**.

-A **Linear Regression model** is trained on the dataset after performing preprocessing steps such as handling missing values, encoding categorical variables, and scaling numerical features.
+A **Linear Regression model** is trained using a machine learning pipeline to ensure consistent preprocessing and prediction.

 ---

 ## Dataset

-The dataset used in this project is **Life Expectancy Data** collected from multiple countries and years.
+The dataset used in this project is **Life Expectancy Data**, which contains health and socioeconomic indicators for multiple countries over several years.

 ### Main Features

-- Country
+* Country
-- Year
+* Year
-- Adult Mortality
+* Adult Mortality
-- Infant deaths
+* Infant deaths
-- Alcohol consumption
+* Alcohol consumption
-- Hepatitis B immunization
+* Hepatitis B immunization
-- GDP
+* GDP
-- Population
+* Population
-- BMI
+* BMI
-- Schooling
+* Schooling
-- Income composition of resources
+* Income composition of resources
-- Status (Developed / Developing)
+* Status (Developed / Developing)

 **Target Variable:**
 Life expectancy

 ---